FAQ

 Who is your favorite writer?

 Too many to choose!
-But I love Octavia Butler, Ursula K. Le Guin, Neil Gaiman to name a few.
+But I love Octavia Butler and Ursula K. Le Guin.

 Do you write every day?

 Yes.
-But I don’t think of writing as just sitting down at my computer or with a notebook and pen.
+But I don’t think of writing as just sitting down to type at my computer or writing with a notebook and pen.
 Sometimes I close my eyes and imagine a story.
-It plays out like a movie in my head until it feels right.
+It plays out like a movie in my mind until it feels right.
 My imagination makes up some wild stories!
 That counts as writing to me.

 Everyone has their own way of doing things.
-So, if you’re a writer, I say figure out what works for you and don’t let anyone tell you how to find the story, or what “writing” means.
+So, if you’re a writer, I say figure out what works for you and don’t let anyone tell you how to find your story.